Digestive Enzyme Supplements Review

 - Quantitative analysis for lead, cadmium and arsenic using ICP/MS for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

-- Non-chewable, non-capsule and non-time-release formulations analyzed for disintegration utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."
+- Disintegration of non-chewable, non-capsule and non-time-release formulations utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."

 The identities of the products were not disclosed to the laboratories performing the testing.